fmcnab/fmcnab.github.io/index.md

 #### **Outside work**

-I play hockey for a local club side, spend time in the outdoors (when I can), take photographs, and drink coffee.
+I play field hockey for a local club side, spend time in the outdoors (when I can), take photographs, and drink coffee.